 Project Title Total Cos South Tacoma Business District Streetscape This project includes infrastructure improvements such as landscaping, green street-scaping, de-paving, and street repair in the South Tacoma Business District.
-2,000,000 Business District.
 2,000,000 Tideflats Area Short-Term ITS Improvements This project implements the Intelligent Transportation Systems (ITS) projects identified in the Tideflats and Port of Tacoma ITS Strategic Plan.
 3,100,000 Arterial Traffic Calming This project will analyze and install traffic calming tools and improvements on arterial corridors to address collisions and neighborhood livability.
 600,000 South Tacoma Way: 47th to 56th Street This project consists of an asphalt overlay of South Tacoma Way from S 47th to S 56th St, and includes curb & gutter, ADA compliant curb ramps, repair hazardous sidewalks, add sidewalks where necessary, street-lighting as needed, and landscaping.
 6,000,000 Tacoma Mall/l-5 Direct Access This project will construct a new overpass from southbound I-5 at S 38th St to Tacoma Mall Blvd.
 It will include roadway modifications, new signals, streetlighting, landscaping, and utility work.
-22,290,000 Walters Road Project will include widening and replacing the existing roadway section to include two 11' vehicle lanes, new curb and gutter, 7' sidewalks, and 5' bike lanes on both sides of the road.
+22,290,000 3 3/ 1 3/ 3 Walters Road Project will include widening and replacing the existing roadway section to include two 11' vehicle lanes, new curb and gutter, 7' sidewalks, and 5' bike lanes on both sides of the road.
 Other elements include LED lights and a new stormwater system.
-3,967,500 Pearl Street Lighting & Pedestrian Improvements The project will improve/include street and pedestrian lighting, sidewalks, banners poles, bike lanes, 2-3 mid-block crossings, traffic calming (49th, 52nd, 48th), bus shelters, wayfinding, and streetscape.
+3,967,500 , , Pearl Street Lighting & Pedestrian Improvements The provided will be proved for all releases and productive at lighting and a second releases.
+The project will improve/include street and pedestrian lighting, sidewalks, banners poles, bike lanes, 2-3 mid-block crossings, traffic calming (49th, 850.000 52nd, 48th), bus shelters, wayfinding, and streetscape.
 850,000 Tacoma Mall Transit Center This project includes a new transit center with six bus bays, shelter, layover space, and passenger amenities.
 The project is expected to be phased with phase 1 including a location study and preliminary design.
 28,900,000 South 86th: Thompson to Yakima & South Thompson: 86th to 84th This 3-block connection project between Fern Hill Elementary and Baker Middle School would consist of roadway reconstruction, traffic calming, sidewalks, and intersection safety improvements.
 5,000,000 Main Boiler Replacement The Main library's boiler is inefficient, old, and at risk of failing.
 Funding is needed to modernize this vital piece of equipment.
-East/West Bikeway Connection This project will evaluate, prioritize, and construct east/west bikeway connections south of S 38th St. This project is in coordination with I-5 Active Transportation Crossing Program.
+East/West Bikeway Connection This project will evaluate prioritize and construct cost/west bikeway This project will evaluate, prioritize, and construct east/west bikeway connections south of S 38th St. This project is in coordination with I-5 Active 7 000 000 Transportation Crossing Program.
 3,000,000 Protected Bikeway on Tyler St